SaltineChips/endox/README.md

 License
 -------

-Endox-Coin [EDX] is released under the terms of the MIT license.
+Endox-Coin [ENDOX] is released under the terms of the MIT license.
 See [COPYING](COPYING) for more information or see https://opensource.org/licenses/MIT.

 Development Process
 -------------------

 The `master` branch is regularly built and tested, but is not guaranteed to be completely stable.
-[Tags](https://github.com/CryptoCoderz/EDX/tags) are created regularly to indicate new official, stable release versions of Endox-Coin [EDX].
+[Tags](https://github.com/CryptoCoderz/ENDOX/tags) are created regularly to indicate new official, stable release versions of Endox-Coin [ENDOX].

 The contribution workflow is described in [CONTRIBUTING.md](CONTRIBUTING.md).